Persistent Volume using SFS

 Disable All Access

-Note: If you disable all access, it will deny full access to all resources such as Nodes, Load Balancers, Kubernetes, and DBaaS within the same VPC from accessing this SFS.
+Disabling all access will deny access to all resources — including Nodes, Load Balancers, Kubernetes, and DBaaS — within the same VPC from accessing this SFS.